Computational-Physicality-Lab/hw4-using-react-yingying0906/README.md

 ## Comprehensibility (理解性)

-As a beginner, I find **React** easier to understand because its JSX syntax is quite intuitive and can be very concise, which increases readability.
+As a beginner, **React** may be easier to understand because its JSX syntax is quite intuitive and can be very concise, which increases readability.

 However, as someone who has learned **HTML/CSS/JavaScript**, like myself, I find that it takes some time to learn **React**, as the way of thinking is different between them.